sternelee/raycast-app/README.md

 An open-source, Raycast-inspired launcher for Linux.

+For more background on this project, I have a [post here](https://byteatatime.dev/posts/recreating-raycast).

 ![GIF of Raycast Linux, showing off its main features](https://raw.githubusercontent.com/ByteAtATime/raycast-linux/main/images/raycast-linux.gif)

 **Disclaimer:** This is a hobby project and is **not** affiliated with, nor endorsed by, the official Raycast team.